Oxymetaphoric/milestone_project_1/README.md

 ### :smile: User Goals:

-- Easy navigation, plenty of breadcrumbs, back to the top links and other quality of life features
-- Accessible for colourblind, visually impared, and other users with accessibility needs
 - Easy to find contact and location information
 - Lots of pictures of cute puppies
 - Gain insight into the running of the business, levels of professionalism,